jscoq/jscoq/README.md

 ## Reporting Bugs ##

-Please feel free to use the issue tracker.
+Feel free to use the issue tracker.
 Please include your browser/OS/user-agent and command line options.

-For now the code is a mess as we have focused so far on getting the thing running.
-IMHO, pull requests still don't make sense until we clean it up.
-We are working on it now, it will happen soon.
+For now the code is a mess, we have focused on getting the thing running, but we are working on rewriting it now.
+Thus, IMHO, pull requests don't make sense yet, but any other contribution or comment is really welcome!

 ## What is broken ##

 Loading ML modules is quite slow due to dynamic compilation.
-Performance is bad in Chrome 43,44.
+Performance is bad in Chrome 43, 44.

 `vm_compute` and `native_compute` are not supported.
 There may be threading and performance problems.